chreage-rebirth/doc/doc/tuto_fun_cef.md

 # Getting fun with Chromium Embedded Framework (CEF)

+Let experiment with prebuilt CEF **alone** (meaning without Godot).
+We will understand how the `cefsimple` application given in the `tests` folder is compiled.
+This application demonstrates the minimal functionality required to create a browser window.
+This is the minimal code source needed to embed inside Godot.

-Tested on Debian 11 64-bits.
+These steps have been tested on Debian 11 64-bits and Ubuntu 18.04 64-bits.

 Firstly, let name some folders.
-This will shorter code in this document.
-Adapt the CEF version to your operating system with the desired version on https://cef-builds.spotifycdn.com/index.html:
+This will make our code shorter in this document.
+Do not forget to adapt the CEF version to your operating system with the desired version on https://cef-builds.spotifycdn.com/index.html:
 ```bash
 TMP=/tmp
 CEF_LINK=https://cef-builds.spotifycdn.com/cef_binary_96.0.14%2Bg28ba5c8%2Bchromium-96.0.4664.55_linux64.tar.bz2